kontinu/katacoda-scenarios/kubernetes-user/2-create-a-cluster/step2.md

 This command shows all nodes that can be used to host our applications.
 Now we have only one node, and we can see that its status is ready (it is ready to accept applications for deployment).

+Let's get a bit more details by modifying the output using *wide* output

+`kubectl get nodes -owide`{{execute}}

+...

+Now how much CPU or Memory do we have available in this cluster? let's find output

+`kubectl describe nodes minikube`{{execute}}

 # Kubernetes system (kube-system) pods

+what is running by default in a vainilla 🍦 kubernetes?

 `kubectl get pods --namespace kube-system`{{execute}}